zerynth/docs/docs/reference/guide/docs/seqmap.md

     * for other types, investigate the relevant class documentation

-7. Some sequence types (such as `range()`) only support item sequencesthat follow specific patterns, and hence don’t support sequenceconcatenation or repetition.
+7. Some sequence types (such as `range()`) only support item sequences that follow specific patterns, and hence don’t support sequence concatenation or repetition.

 8. `index` raises `ValueError` when x is not found in s.